 Historically, the majority of financing for Arkansas' water, waste disposal and pollution abatement facilities has come from the federal government.
 The Environmental Protection Agency (the "EPA"), United States Department of Agriculture - Rural Development (the "RD"), formerly Farmers Home Administration, the Economic Development Administration (the "EDA") and the Department of Housing and Urban Development (the "HUD") are important sources of funds for water and wastewater infrastructure construction and rehabilitation.
-In recent years, efforts to reduce the federal budget have resulted in radical reductions in real funds (constant dollars) available through these programs.
-The new administration in Washington, D.C. has shown a willingness to reverse these trends, but it is to early to know if additional funds will come out of the federal government.
+In recent years, we have seen an increase in funding of these programs as the federal government tried to stimulate the economy through public works projects.
+More recently, we have seen a backlash to that spending and the resultant deficit and funding is projected to be drastically reduced.

-The combined federal assistance for Arkansas' water, waste disposal and pollution abatement facilities projects from EPA, RD, EDA and HUD in the fiscal years ending June 30, 2010 and June 30, 2011 is projected to be about \$100 million in loans and grants.
+The combined federal assistance for Arkansas' water, waste disposal and pollution abatement facilities projects from EPA, RD, EDA and HUD in the fiscal years ending June 30, 2012 and June 30, 2013 is projected to be about \$100 million in loans and grants.
 The limitation on these federal funds is that each federal agency has special requirements placed upon its programs.
 These conditions include: EPA - funds can only be used to obtain or maintain compliance with federal environmental laws or eliminate a public health threat, RD - communities must have populations under 10,000 and preferably under 5,000, EDA - funds must directly relate to creation or preservation of jobs; and HUD - funds must be directed to low to moderate income families.
 Although these programs fill real and pressing needs, many essential projects do not meet their requirements.